Introduction to Model-Based Derivative-Free Optimization: Introduction

 \begin{example}[Calibrating Climate Models \cite{Tett2022}] In many areas of science, mathematical models of real-world phenomena are constructed to help predict outcomes and make decisions.
 Often, these models have parameters (e.g.~coefficients of different terms in a differential equation) that cannot be directly measured, and instead must be calibrated using indirect measurements.
 This most commonly leads to least-squares minimization problems

 where $\bx$ are the model parameters, $z_1,\ldots,z_N\in\R$ are observations, and $\operatorname{model}(\bx,\by_i)$ represents evaluating the model with parameters $\bx$ and other inputs $\by_i$ to produce a predicted value for $z_i$.
 In atmospheric physics, $\operatorname{model}(\bx,\by)$ can involve a global climate simulation, incorporating coupled ocean, atmospheric and sea ice dynamics, and so its mathematical description is too complex to allow for a clear description (i.e.~$f$ is black-box).
-Because of this complexity, evaluating $\operatorname{model}(\bx,\by)$ can be computationally expensive, requiring hours or days of supercomputing time.
+Because of this complexity, evaluating $\operatorname{model}(\bx,\by)$ can be computationally expensive, e.g.~8 hours on a high-performance computing system to simulate 18 months of climate forecasts.
 Additionally, climate dynamics can exhibit chaotic behavior, which in practice means that very similar parameters $\bx$ can produce very different model results, which effectively mean that $\operatorname{model}(\bx,\by)$ is noisy. \end{example}

 \begin{example}[Quantum Optimization \cite{Abbas2023}] One promising use of quantum computers is to solve combinatorial optimization problems such as the graph max-cut problem.
 In the Quantum Approximate Optimization Algorithm, a particular combinatorial problem is converted into a minimum eigenvalue problem